Federal immigration raids planned for Chicago and other sanctuary cities in coming days after a weekend of warnings

 By Danya Gainor, CNN

-(CNN) — Whispers of imminent immigration enforcement ricocheted across Chicago over the weekend as deportation efforts escalated in Boston and the nation’s border czar vowed a much broader surge in the coming days.
+(CNN) — Whispers that federal immigration enforcement was imminent ricocheted across Chicago over the weekend as organizers postponed public events and advocates handed out flyers reminding people about their rights in the face of an immigration agent.

+By Sunday, White House border czar Tom Homan confirmed those plans for federal immigration agents to head to Chicago and other sanctuary cities this week, calling them “problem areas,” following signals from the Trump administration that raids would surge and after a weekend of fears gripped several states.

-“You can expect action in most sanctuary cities across the country,” Tom Homan told CNN’s Jake Tapper, decrying as “problem areas” the next targets of the sweeping nationwide deportation agenda that helped propel President Donald Trump to a second term but Americans largely oppose.
+“You can expect action in most sanctuary cities across the country,” Homan told CNN’s Jake Tapper on “State of the Union.”

-In tandem with those threats, more Democratic-led cities also are bracing for the Trump administration to decide – “over the next day or two,” the president said Sunday – where to further deploy National Guard troops to crack down on violent crime, a purported problem the White House sometimes has linked with immigration.

-The Boston and planned Chicago operations are modeled after the June immigration sweep in Los Angeles that yielded legal backlash for the White House.
-They also follow a massive raid last week at a sprawling Hyundai manufacturing plant in southeast Georgia that, while not in a sanctuary city, Homan called a preview of what’s to come.
+The announcement followed a massive immigration raid at a sprawling Hyundai manufacturing plant in southeast Georgia on Thursday, when hundreds were detained, many of them South Korean nationals.
+While it didn’t take place in a sanctuary city, the raid was the largest sweep yet by the Trump administration and was a preview, Homan told CNN, of the more extensive enforcement actions to come.

+Chicago officials have been monitoring days of warnings that federal raids are near, and though the city braced for them over the weekend, the escalation landed farther east.
+The Department of Homeland Security announced a new federal immigration enforcement effort in Massachusetts focused on deporting criminals who entered the country illegally.

+The Boston and planned Chicago operations are being modeled after the immigration arrests in Los Angeles in June that yielded a number of legal battles for the administration.

 Cities push back against Trump threats

+In tandem with the threats of a new wave of immigration raids, some cities are bracing for the potential for the president to deploy National Guard troops in his effort to crack down on crime.
+On Sunday, President Donald Trump said his administration would decide where to send the troops “over the next day or two.”

-In Washington, DC, where more than 2,200 armed National Guard troops have roamed for weeks, officials are suing the Trump administration, accusing the president of violating the Constitution and federal law by sending soldiers into the city without consent from local leaders.
+In Washington, DC, where more than 2,200 National Guard troops armed with weapons have roamed for weeks, officials are suing the Trump administration, accusing the president of violating the Constitution and federal law by sending troops into the city without consent from local leaders.

-The lawsuit, filed Thursday by DC’s attorney general, claims the troops – many from out of state – have been deputized by the US Marshals office and are patrolling neighborhoods, conducting searches and making arrests, despite federal laws that generally bar the military from acting as local police.
+The lawsuit, filed Thursday by DC Attorney General Brian Schwalb, claims the troops – many from out of state – have been deputized by the US Marshals office and are patrolling neighborhoods, conducting searches and making arrests, despite federal laws that generally bar the military from acting as local police.

 The Trump administration has touted its efforts in the capital city, pointing to a sharp drop in violent crime since ramping up federal law enforcement last month.
-But critics argue the National Guard deployment is unnecessary and costly, with taxpayers footing an estimated $1 million a day, while troops take photos with tourists, pick up trash and lay mulch.
+But critics argue the National Guard deployment is unnecessary and costly, with taxpayers footing an estimated $1 million a day, while troops are seen taking photos with tourists, picking up trash and laying mulch.

 “We don’t need an occupation,” Baltimore Mayor Brandon Scott told CNN’s Manu Raju on Sunday.
 Scott said he’d explore all options when asked whether he would sign an order like Chicago’s that tells local police not to cooperate with federal law enforcement should they be deployed.

 On Sunday evening, Trump told reporters Chicago is a “very dangerous place,” adding to the anticipation of troops there.
-He said he could “solve Chicago very quickly” but stopped short of committing to deploy the Guard.
+He said he could “solve Chicago very quickly,” but stopped short of committing to deploying the Guard.

-Seven people were killed in Chicago from Friday evening through Sunday, preliminary police figures show.
-At least six victims were men, ages 21 to 42.

-Still, fatal shootings are down 34.2% this year through September 6 in the city compared with the same period in 2024, with 237 killed in 2025, mayor’s office data shows.

-The Windy City has prepared for more than a week for looming National Guard deployments and Immigration and Customs Enforcement raids, from the governor bracing for a court fight to parade planners postponing.
+The Windy City has been preparing for more than a week for looming National Guard deployments and Immigration and Customs Enforcement raids, from the governor bracing for a court fight to parade planners postponing.

 Fears gripped Chicago over the weekend